 LASIK is a surgical procedure used to reshape the cornea and improve visual acuity.
 The surgery takes just a few minutes to complete, but it involves medications, sophisticated and sterile equipment, and talented surgeons.
 As a result, it does come with associated fees.

 Vision Service Plan, a vision health insurance company, reports that LASIK costs can vary.
-On the low end, patients can expect to pay $1,000 per eye.
+On the cheaper end, patients can expect to pay $1,000 per eye.
 On the high end, they can expect to pay more than $3,000 per eye.
 Those fees often include:

 - Pre-surgery care.

 - The surgery, including any medications given as part of the surgery.